You know your healing journey will be full of ups and downs!

 “The world is changing, and it's changing fast.
 So, little deeds like this need to be brought forward to bring humanity back to normalcy.
 So god bless the kid, the gentleman, for doing it out of the kindness of his heart,” Don said.

-The Sugar Hill Primary School, in Newton Aycliffe, runs a weekly kindness cafe to help families cope with the cost of living crisis.
+The Sugar Hill Primary School in Newton Aycliffe, runs a weekly kindness café to help families cope with the cost of living crisis.
 Families can access pre-loved uniforms, books, toiletries, and food in the cafe's swap shop.

 "I think it's an appreciation of the enormity of the cost of living crisis upon the community, but it's also refreshing to see people come here, it gives a sense of belonging, a sense of community," said Richard Garrett, a parent.

-"You don't just look after the children, you've got to look after the whole family to be able to educate the children", said Headteacher Paula O'Rourke
+"You don't just look after the children, you've got to look after the whole family to be able to educate the children", said Headteacher Paula O'Rourke.

 LATEST